thunderbird89/esf/stories/buffer.md

 > "Identify."

 > "It's... that's a Wraith, ma'am.
-Stealth platform.
 Transponder confirms it's one of ours."

 Reeves pulled up the track.
 The Wraith was moving at suicidal speed, threading through the debris field from the destroyed *Devourer's Pride*, using the wreckage as cover.
 Its stealth systems were active—the Ryzak sensors probably hadn't even seen it yet.
 The craft was on a direct intercept course with the *Crimson Fang*, vectoring toward the battleship's flank.